-We first assume that $w_k$ is stabilized by a fixed point $q$; since $w_k$ are in $\Lambda$, they are accumulated by $\Gamma$ and so by item (c) in corollary~\ref{c.pixton}, there a Pixton disc $D\in \cD$ which contains the orbit of $w_k$ and its unstable set.
+We first assume that $w_k$ is stabilized by a fixed point $q$; since $w_k$ are in $\Lambda$, they are accumulated by $\Gamma$ and so by item (c) in Corollary~\ref{c.pixton}, there a Pixton disc $D\in \cD$ which contains the orbit of $w_k$ and its unstable set.
 Since $w_k\in R$ and $q\not\in R$, the unstable set of $w_k$ intersects the boundary of $R$, hence the stable manifold of $z'$ or $z''$.
-Since the forward orbits of $z'$ and $z''$ equidistribute towards the measure $\mu$, this implies that $\mu$ is supported on $D$, hence on the boundary of $D$.
+Since the forward orbits of $z'$ and $z''$ equidistribute towards the measure $\mu$, this implies that $\mu$ is supported on $D$.
+Since the support of $\mu$ is contained in $K$ which is disjoint with the interior of $D$ it follows that the support is contained in the boundary of $D$.
 This is a contradiction since the orbit of any point in the boundary of $D$ converges in the future or in the past towards $p$ or the orbit of $w_k$.

-When $w_k$ is not stabilized by a fixed point, proposition~\ref{p.decreasing-chain} implies that $w_k$ is decreasing chain-related to a periodic point $\widetilde w_k$ which is stabilized by a fixed point $q_k$ and proposition~\ref{p.chain-decreasing} implies that $\widetilde w_k$ also belongs to $\Lambda$.
+When $w_k$ is not stabilized by a fixed point, Proposition~\ref{p.decreasing-chain} implies that $w_k$ is decreasing chain-related to a periodic point $\widetilde w_k$ which is stabilized by a fixed point $q_k$ and Proposition~\ref{p.chain-decreasing} implies that $\widetilde w_k$ also belongs to $\Lambda$.
 In the case $\widetilde w_k$ belongs to $R$, the previous argument applies and gives a contradiction.
 We are thus reduced to the case where $\widetilde w_k$ does not belong to $R$.

 Let us consider a chain $C$ for an iterate of $f$ which contains $w_k$ and $\widetilde w_k$.
-Let $D\in \cD$ be a Pixton disc associated to $\widetilde w_k$ as in corollary~\ref{c.pixton} item (c): in particular it contains the chain $C$.
+Let $D\in \cD$ be a Pixton disc associated to $\widetilde w_k$ as in Corollary~\ref{c.pixton} item (c): in particular it contains the chain $C$.
 Since $C$ is connected and intersects both $R$ and its complement, there exists an unstable branch $\Gamma$ of a periodic point $w'_k\in C$ which intersects the stable curve of $z'$ or $z''$.
 Since $\Gamma\subset D$, this implies as before that $\mu$ is supported on $D$ and gives a contradiction. \end{proof}

 We can now complete the proof of the theorem.